NuTyX-packages/template/README.md

 # My own repository (this repository) without specified url
 dir /home/tnut/NuTyX-packages
 #
-## For all the main desktops (KDE,XFCE,LXDE,MATE)
-# Comment following line
-# If you don't want to install any of those interfaces
-#
-dir /var/lib/pkg/depot/desktops|http://downloads.nutyx.org
-#
-## For all the graphical applications
+## For all the graphical applications and desktops
 dir /var/lib/pkg/depot/gui-extra|http://downloads.nutyx.org
 #
 ## For a minimal graphical interface